haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-glycan/index.md

 Here we assume that we have enough information about the glycan binding site on the protein, but no knowledge about which monosaccharide units are relevant for the binding.
 In this case (see Fig. 1), all the five monosaccharide units are at the interface, although this might not be true in general, especially when longer glycans are considered.

-The following residues correspond to the protein binding site, as calculated from the crystal structure of the complex are:
+The residues corresponding to the glycan binding site on the protein (calculated from the crystal structure of the complex) are:

 <pre style="background-color:#DAE4E7">
 23,24,80,82,84,96,98,100,124,126,128
 </pre>

-Let us visualize the interface on our unbound protein structure.
+Let us visualize this interface on our unbound protein structure.
 For this start PyMol and load the PDB file of the unbound protein:

 <a class="prompt prompt-pymol">
 File menu -> Open -> select 2ZEW_clean.pdb